joshuasommerfeld/klaxons-at-dawn/README.md

 ## Scenes

 Players should be seated in a circle.
-Progressing clockwise, the players should take turns describing a scene that involves their character.
+Progressing clockwise, the players take turns describing a scene setup that involves their character.
-This scene should be played out among the player characters, though not all PCs need to be involved in all scenes.
+This scene is then played out among the players, though not all PCs need to be involved in all scenes.

 The best scenes display the strengths or weaknesses of the active player character through the lens of the evolving predicaments facing the survivors.
 They should be short and snappy, ideally no more than 5 minutes.